en

 INAX Live Museum is a complex of six museums all dedicated to pottery in different ways.

 The Kiln Plaza is located on the site of an old kiln constructed in 1921.
 This particular kiln used to be dedicated to the production of clay pipes.
-Not only the exterior is impressive but on the inside, you can find tools and machines used for the production of pipes as well as an informative video that shows how such a kiln used to be fired up for production.
+Not only is the exterior impressive, but on the inside, you can find tools and machines used for the production of pipes, as well as an informative video that shows how such a kiln used to be fired up for production.

 At the LIXIL Ceramics Lab, you can learn about the history and future of craftsmanship.
 Recent projects range from the restoration of historic structures to the creation of new, innovative ceramics with the collaboration of artists, architects, and experts from various fields.